Can I require my 17-year-old daughter and her baby to move with us?

 Answer:

-Pregnancy does not automatically emancipate a minor in Virginia, it must be declared by the court after a petition.
-While you have a right to custody of your daughter until she is emancipated or reaches the age of majority, your daughter has custody rights to her daughter (grandchild).
+In Virginia, pregnancy does not automatically grant emancipation to a minor.
+Emancipation must be declared by a court after a petition is filed.
+As her parent, you have custody rights over your daughter until she is emancipated or turns eighteen.
+However, your daughter has custody rights to her own child (your grandchild).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.